FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/building-starting-testing-the-app.md

 4. Run `yarn`
 5. Populate the `.env` file.
 The contents of this file must be handed over from existing developers.

+To submit an application to the back end service locally, you must have completed setup of your development environment.
+For more information, see [Setting up your development environment](./setting-up-development-environment).

 ## Starting the application in `DEVELOPMENT` mode

 `DEVELOPMENT` mode has the following characteristics: